 Sciatic endometriosis is not abundantly common – but it should always be included in the diagnostic approach to pain and symptoms affecting the sciatic nerve distribution.
-The first case of biopsy-confirmed sciatic endometriosis was described by Denton & Sherill in 1955.(3) Since then, many additional cases have appeared in the literature.
-Symptoms that may lead to suspicion of sciatic disease may be predominantly left-sided, though infiltration of the pelvic wall and somatic nerves causing severe neuropathic symptoms due to endometriosis infiltrating the right sciatic nerve has also been well-documented.(4)
+One of the first cases of biopsy-confirmed sciatic endometriosis was described by Denton & Sherill in 1955.
+Since then, many additional cases have appeared in the literature.
+Symptoms that may lead to suspicion of sciatic disease may be predominantly left-sided, though infiltration of the pelvic wall and somatic nerves causing severe neuropathic symptoms due to endometriosis infiltrating the right sciatic nerve has also been documented.

 Pain may begin just before menstruation and last several days after end of flow and be accompanied by motor deficits, low back discomfort radiating to the leg, foot drop, gait disorder due to sciatic musculature weakness, cramping and/or numbness radiating down the leg, often when – but not limited to – walking, especially long distances, and tenderness of the sciatic notch.
-There may also be positive Lasègue’s Sign (an indication of lumbar root or sciatic nerve irritation in which “dorsiflexion of the ankle of an individual lying supine with the hip flexed causes pain or muscle spasm in the posterior thigh” [Kosteljanetz et al.]).
+There may also be positive Lasègue’s Sign (an indication of lumbar root or sciatic nerve irritation in which ‘dorsiflexion of the ankle of an individual lying supine with the hip flexed causes pain or muscle spasm in the posterior thigh’ [Kosteljanetz et al]).
 There is almost always a history of pelvic endometriosis.
 Left untreated, sciatic endometriosis may cause nerve damage.

 Physical examination may reveal various neurological deficits involving the sciatic nerve rootlets.
-There may be localized tenderness over the sciatic notch, but this is not a classical finding [Ellias et al.].
+There may be localized tenderness over the sciatic notch, but this is not always found.
 Pelvic examination may also even be normal.
-The disease can be seen on imaging tests in some cases,(7) though ultimately a visual (surgical) diagnosis is indicated.
+Imaging can aid in diagnosis, though ultimately a visual (surgical) diagnosis is indicated.
 Early diagnosis and treatment is indeed critical in order to minimize the damage.
-While sacral radiculopathies (pudendal, gluteal pain), vascular entrapment or sciatic neuralgia may be at the root of symptoms for some individuals, in patients with sciatica of unknown genesis and/or suspicion of pathology such as endometriosis, laparoscopic exploration of the sacral plexus and/or sciatic nerve is advisable.(9)
+While sacral radiculopathies (pudendal, gluteal pain), vascular entrapment or sciatic neuralgia may be at the root of symptoms for some individuals, in patients with sciatica of unknown genesis and/or suspicion of pathology such as endometriosis, laparoscopic exploration of the sacral plexus and/or sciatic nerve is advisable.

 Sciatic endometriosis is generally treated the same way as pelvic disease: preferably gold-standard surgical eradication (excision).
 When not possible, a course of medical therapy may suppress symptoms until such time as the patient can receive proper surgical intervention with a skilled, minimally invasive pelvic surgeon who has vast experience in highly complex cases of endometriosis.
 Physical therapy with a skilled PT specializing in endometriosis and CPP can also be very helpful.

 It is very important to understand that not every patient with symptoms relating to the lumbosacral plexus or proximal sciatic nerve bundle will actually have sciatic endometriosis, as there can be several differential diagnoses.
-However – endometriosis can be a real (albeit less common) cause of nerve injury and symptomology.(10) This extrapelvic manifestation of the disease must be considered in the differential diagnosis of those with symptomatic presentation, particularly if a history of endometriosis or chronic pelvic pain is present.
+However – endometriosis can be a real (albeit less common) cause of nerve injury and symptomology.
+This extrapelvic manifestation of the disease must be considered in the differential diagnosis of those with symptomatic presentation, particularly if a history of endometriosis or chronic pelvic pain is present.